apokryphus/advanced-combat-system/README.md

 Also adds bow/arrow combat with special arrows and abilities, though is limited by weapon mode.

 Depending on which weapon mode option is selected through the mod's Main Settings menu, the player may choose to play the game using one of the following modes:
-- Switch movesets based upon selected sign (Axii, Yrden, Aard, Igni, Quen) and performing light/heavy attacks, which transforms the player's weapon to match the moveset applied.
+- Switch movesets based upon selected sign (Axii, Yrden, Aard, Igni, Quen) and performing light/heavy attacks, which transforms the player's in-hand weapon to match the moveset applied.
-- Select in the mod menu a desired moveset for the player's steel weapon and silver weapon, in which the player's weapon will transform to match the moveset.
+- Select in the mod menu a desired moveset for the player's steel weapon and silver weapon, in which the player's in-hand weapon will transform to match the moveset.
-- Mix and match in the mod menu different combat animations to create your own unique moveset, in which the player's weapon will transform accordingly.
+- Mix and match in the mod menu different combat animations to create your own unique moveset, in which the player's in-hand weapon will transform accordingly to each animation set.
-- Allow the player to only use these special movesets when certain weapons/items are equipped.
+- Restrict the player to only use these special movesets when certain weapons/items are equipped.

 Addtionally, the mod:
 - Comes with a whole host of different offensive and defensive abilities / combo systems, either enabled/disabled through the mod menu, or tied to specific movesets/weapons.
-- Allows the player to use special movement systems available both in combat and out of combat.
+- Allows the player to use special movement systems to traverse the world of The Witcher 3, available both in combat and out of combat.
 - Incorporates a number of bugfixes not covered by other modders, such as fixing weapons not making impact sounds when applying debuffs to enemies.
-- Interfaces with other potential weapon DLCs that you may have installed, and applies the animations to them when they are equipped.
+- Interfaces with other potential weapon DLCs (Shades of Iron, Exotic Arsenal, and more) that you may have installed, and applies the appropriate animations to certain weapons when they are equipped.
 - Adds additional NPC weapons into the game as enemy loot, in which you may equip to gain access to the movesets.
+- Improves human enemy AI, with a dynamic behavior system that makes every encounter a potentially deadly one.
-- Adds custom enemies into the game world with their own mechanics and systems in place.
+- Adds numerous custom enemies and bosses into the game world with their own mechanics and systems in place.

 ACS is:
 - Highly configurable through its mod menu, and just about every aspect can be modified to suit the player's needs.
 - Relatively easy to merge in terms of scripts.
 - Does not cause blurry dialogue loading screen from prolonged usage.
+- Can be installed or uninstalled at any time.
-- Just about compatible with almost anything you can imagine.
+- Is just about compatible with almost any overhaul/mod you can find.

 # REQUIREMENTS
 - Both **Hearts of Stone** and **Blood & Wine** DLCs are required.